Step Up (Darin song): Notes

 "Step Up" was heard playing in a club in episode 5 of the third series of UK comedy Benidorm on 30 October 2009.
 There is also an unofficial remix of the song mixed with the song Just a Lil Bit by rapper 50 Cent.
-The song has furthermore been covered by German boy band Part Six.
+The song has furthermore been covered by German boy band US5, retitled "In The Club" (2006).
+Though the melody is very similar the lyrics have been re-written.